Tips for Guardians

 Promoting the Program

 When students return to their school for senior year, they are required to contribute to the foreign language classroom and support their foreign language teacher and department to the best of their ability.
 Many students whose language skills have vastly improved mentor other students.
 Finally, all IUHPFL alumni help promote the program by sharing their experience with classmates and younger students.
 They can utilize the program's PowerPoint and add their own materials, including photos and video.

 Students who attend Indiana University may consider studying abroad through one of 250 Overseas Study programs in 17 languages and 52 countries.
-Students may build on their IUHPFL experience and spend a summer, semester or academic year abroad.
+Students may build on their IUHPFL experience and spend a summer, semester, or academic year abroad.
 The choices are endless and study abroad is available for most fields of study.
 There are also many scholarships available to students who wish to study abroad.
 More information can be obtained by visiting the Office of Overseas Study is located — in the same building as the IUHPFL — on the first and second floor of the Leo R. Dowling International Center.
 To apply or plan a visit to Indiana University visit the Office of Admissions webpage.